LakeinLove/Mage-The-Awakening/Mage Society/Orders/Silver Ladder.md

 aliases:
   - Ladder
 ---
-_The Silver Ladder, a humanist Order dedicated to the ideal of lifting every human soul to its natural level of enlightenment, healing the Fallen World of the Exarchs’ influence._
+_The Silver Ladder, a humanist Order dedicated to the ideal of lifting every human soul to its natural level of enlightenment, healing the Fallen World of the [[Exarchs]]’ influence._

 ## Magic is Humanity’s Birthright